hans61/Gigatron-TTL/README.md

 # Gigatron-TTL - extensions and components

 ## Pluggy-Reloaded
-A Pluggy Reloaded with the Arduino Nano Every
+A Pluggy Reloaded with the Arduino Nano Every.

 ## FreeCAD
-My useful things for the 3d printer
+My useful things for the 3d printer.

 ## 8Bit-audio
-Attempt of audio output with a DAC TLC7524 at the external extension of lb3361
+Attempt of audio output with a DAC TLC7524 at the external extension of lb3361.

 ## Video-Repeater
-a pcb for the video repeater from Axelb
+A pcb for the video repeater from Axelb.

+## sound card
+Sound card with sn76489 (in progress)